Holigon/python-projects/README.md

 1. **Introduction** - What is the purpose of the program?
 What does the program do?
 2. **Goals** - What are my goals for this project?
 (Learning, Functionality, Uses, etc.)
 3. **Process** - How did I approach the goals?
-How did I come up with
+How did I come up with the idea?
 4. **Execution** - How does the code work?
 What paths does it follow?
 (Maybe diagrams as visual aid?)
 5. **Methods** - Which built-in functions did I use?
 Did I import libaries?
 Which?
 6. **Hindsight** - Did I do something that in hindsight could've been done better?
 Any regrets?
 Any critisism?
 7. **Conclusion** - Did I achieve my goals?
 How could I improve?
 Anything I need to remember for the next project?

----

 ## **Projects (ordered from oldest to newest)**